nmarcopo/showdownSync/README.md

   - This is enough for about 30 full teams of 6 Pokemon.
   - I might add an option to save to Google Drive if there's enough interest for higher capacity syncing.
 - Buggy/disorganized code.
 I just made this in a couple of days and I haven't rigorously tested it, but if you have a problem make sure you file a GitHub issue!
+- You need to be signed into Google Chrome with a Google account and have Sync enabled.

 ## TODO: